-A Professional Development Voucher (Professional Development System, Appendix F) may be completed and submitted to the Inservice Office when attending out-of-district conferences and activities covered by an approved Master Inservice Component.
+The Inservice Office should be consulted prior to attending the activity to verify that a component is in place A Professional Development Voucher (Professional Development System, Appendix D) may be completed and submitted to the Inservice Office or uploaded into MyPD when participating in pre-approved activities such as out-of-district conferences, Action ReserachResearch and Educational Travel.
+The pre-approval process ensures that the activity is covered by a district Master Inservice Component.
 Only the district Inservice Office can award points using a voucher.
-The Inservice Office should be consulted prior to attending the activity to verify that a component is in place.
-The voucher must be signed by an administrator and an agenda must be attached to the Inservice Voucher.
-If the conference or activity was during the regular school day, a copy of the Temporary Duty (TD) form must be attached.
+The voucher must be signed by an administrator and the correct documentation must be attached to the Inservice Voucher.